raby/Practice-and-Puzzles/Data Structures in C/LinkedList in C/readme.txt

-Took a OO approach to the C code.
+A OO approach to a C coded LL.